hawk/lux/doc/config_params.md

 ---------------------

 **--progress ProgressLevel**
-`ProgressLevel` can be one of `silent`, `brief`, `doc`, `compact` and `verbose`.
+`ProgressLevel` can be one of `silent`, `summary`, `brief`, `doc`, `compact` and `verbose`.
 It defaults to `brief` which means that single characters are printed to stdout. `doc` is like `brief` but in this mode doc strings are also printed on stdout. `compact` means that an event trace is printed on stdout.
-It is the same event trace that is written to the `event log`. verbose contains the same info as compact but is more readable (the newlines are expanded). `silent` means that no progress at all is printed.
-The `brief` characters have the following
+It is the same event trace that is written to the `event log`. verbose contains the same info as compact but is more readable (the newlines are expanded). `summary` means that no progress is printed. `silent` means that nothing is printed.
+The `brief` characters have the following meanings:
-meanings:

        . - a new row in the script is being interpreted : - output is being received from a shell